Don Carlson, my friend and mentor, passed away yesterday. He was in his mid 90’s.

 Our friendship was part of a Divine plan.
 You see, years earlier, before I knew Don, he was in his 90’s and on his death-bed.
 The Church prayed for him and he lived.
 When I met Don and started to get to know him more my life started to change, and I started becoming more like the person Jesus wants us to be.
 I had a revelation that this friendship was an ordained fellowship, and that God kept Don alive for me.
 What an audacious and self-centered statement, but I know there are many people in my Church and outside of it who can say the same thing.
 And they should.

 This frail old 90 something man was man enough to affect many lives in the final years of his.
+In the last few months of his life alone he probably witnessed, prayed for and brought to the Lord more people than most do in a life time.
 I hope this brings hope to others that it is never too late to be effective.
 You are as powerful as your Faith, and Don’s Faith made him one of the most powerful people I know.
 He has a power in my life, and I am thankful I said yes to letting him in.

 I know the last things Don said before he went to bed for the last time.
 Not because I was there, but because Don was so consistent and tenacious about his evangelism.
 It was either him telling someone, “Jesus loves you”, or asking “Do you have anything I can pray for you about.”
 Knowing Don, he went to sleep praying and worship.